Skip to main content

 Input should be a valid number, unable to parse string as a number [type=float_parsing, input_value='oops!', input_type=str]

 Pydantic will only guarantee the types of the resulting model, not the input data itself.
-This may result in the coersion of the data into the expected type.
+This may result in the coercion of the data into the expected type.
 See below how weight is a string, yet Pydantic has coerced this into the float type according to our class definition.

 p = Position(